-- Make the cake batter: In a large bowl, beat together eggs, applesauce, oil, sugars, and vanilla.
+Make the cake batter: In a large bowl, beat together egg, applesauce, oil, sugars, and vanilla.
 Mix in flour, baking soda, baking powder, salt, and cinnamon.
 Stir in carrots.
 Pour evenly into 12 muffin liners (about 2 tablespoons per cupcake).
 Set aside.

 - Make the cheesecake batter: make sure all ingredients are room temperature to avoid lumps.
 Mix together cream cheese, sour cream, egg, sugar, and vanilla with a hand-held mixer.
 Pour evenly on top of cake batter in muffin pan (about 1-2 tablespoons per cupcake).

 - Make the frosting: Using a hand mixer, cream butter and cream cheese until fluffy.
 Slowly add in powdered sugar and vanilla.
 Mix until smooth.
 Add heavy whipping cream as needed for consistency.
 Frosting option: use a 1M tip for a beautiful cupcake.
 Store in refrigerator for up to 3 days or freeze unfrosted cupcakes for up to 1 month.

 Check out these carrot cake recipes: